 Los Angeles International Airport (LAX) is the main airport serving the Greater Los Angeles area.
 LAX is located in the beach community of Westchester, about 16 miles from Downtown L.A.
 The airport's West Coast location makes it a gateway to international destinations, particularly Asia and the Pacific.
-LAX is the world's sixth busiest airport and third busiest in the United States, offering 680 daily flights to 96 domestic cities, and 910 weekly nonstop flights to 59 cities in 30 countries.
+LAX is the world's fourth busiest airport in the world and second busiest in the United States, offering 737 daily nonstop flights to 100 domestic cities, and 1,386 weekly nonstop flights to 88 cities in 44 countries.

 The Los Angeles Tourism & Convention Board has created the following basic guide to LAX for international visitors flying into Los Angeles.
-For reference, a detailed map of LAX is available as a downloadable PDF.
+For reference, detailed terminal maps are available at the LAX website.

 There are nine passenger terminals at LAX, connected by a U-shaped, two-level roadway.
 Most inter-terminal connections require passengers to exit security, then walk or use a shuttle bus to get to the other terminal, then re-clear security.
 A few LAX terminals provide airside connections, which allow connecting passengers to access other terminals without having to re-clear through security.